Skip to content

 Since 2016, WWF has co-managed the Salonga National Park with ICCN (Congolese Institute for the Conservation of Nature).
 On 2 March 2018, WWF put out a press statement that includes this paragraph:

-“The oil blocks discussed in the oil production contract completely overlap with the Salongare National Park and represent a real danger to the exceptional flora and fauna of this ecosystem.
+“The oil blocks discussed in the oil production contract completely overlap with the Salonga National Park and represent a real danger to the exceptional flora and fauna of this ecosystem.
 The exploration and exploitation activities envisaged in this zone constitute real threats for the production of the environmental services and the way of life of the surrounding populations.”

 3. Chris Lang says: